How to Break Your Lease if You Can’t Afford Rent in 2025 (5 Steps to Follow)

 If you cannot avoid breaking your lease, you may have some protection if, for example, you’re on active duty.
 In general, giving the proper notice and communicating with your landlord and prospective tenants as needed goes a long way.

-If you feel you need help navigating the court process, don’t be afraid to call a real estate lawyer.
-You can schedule a low or no-cost consultation to see what your options are.
+If you need help navigating the court process, don’t be afraid to call a real estate lawyer.
+You can schedule a low or no-cost consultation to see your options.
 If you choose to move forward, lawyers can direct you through breaking your lease, dealing with a collection agency, and much more.
 The trick is to contact a legal professional before you start making arrangements.

 To find affordable legal help for navigating your lease today, start now by entering your ZIP code into our free quote tool.